kirylvolkau/TinderNew/README.md

 # TinderNew

 ## Intro
-This repository contains client and server sides for Single Page Application (SPA), called "Dating App" (or, as I call it sometimes, Tinder2.0).
+This repository contains client and server sides for Single Page Application (SPA), called "Dating App" (or, as I call it sometimes, Tinder2.0 or TinderNew).
 This is purely educational project.

 ## Technologies :